blu3mania/windows-registry-monitor/README.md

 - closeKey(key)

   key is of type RegistryKey.
 Note, only call this method on keys opened from openKey().
-Do not cal lit with monitor keys received in monitor callbacks.
+Do not call it with monitor keys received in monitor callbacks.
 For them, call stop() on the obtained token instead (see above).

 - getValue(path, name)